abzanganeh/flask_ml_website/LLM_TUTORIAL_GUIDELINES.md

 8. **Inconsistent styling** - Use the established color palette and classes
 9. **Broken navigation** - Test all navigation functionality
 10. **Missing interactive elements** - Ensure all demos work properly
+11. **Missing visualization container IDs** - All demo containers must have proper IDs
+12. **Visualization functions not finding containers** - Use getElementById() with correct IDs

 ## 🚨 Chapter 2 & 3 Issues Analysis (LEARN FROM THIS)